The Bacchae: Plot

 The men escaped, but their cattle were not so fortunate, as the women fell upon the animals, ripping them to shreds with their bare hands.
 The women carried on, plundering two villages that were further down the mountain, stealing bronze, iron and even babies.
 When villagers attempted to fight back, the women drove them off using only their ceremonial staffs of fennel.
 They then returned to the mountain top and washed up, as snakes licked them clean.

-Roman fresco from Pompeii depicting Pentheus being torn by maenads.
+Roman fresco from Pompeii depicting Pentheus being torn apart by maenads.

 Dionysus, still in disguise, persuades Pentheus to forgo his plan to defeat and massacre the women with an armed force.
 He says it would be better first to spy on them, while disguised as a female Maenad to avoid detection.
 Dressing Pentheus in this fashion, giving him a thyrsus and fawn skins, Dionysus leads him out of the house.
 At this point, Pentheus seems already crazed by the god's power, as he thinks he sees two suns in the sky, and believes he now has the strength to rip up mountains with his bare hands.
 He has also begun to see through Dionysus' mortal disguise, perceiving horns coming out of the god's head.
 They exit to Cithaeron.

-A messenger arrives to report that once the party reached Mount Cithaeron, Pentheus wanted to climb an evergreen tree to get a better view and the stranger used divine power to bend down the tall tree and place the king in its highest branches.
-Then Dionysus, revealing himself, called out to his followers and pointed out the man in the tree.
-This drove the Maenads wild.
-Led by Agave, his mother, they forced the trapped Pentheus down from the tree top, ripped off his limbs and his head, and tore his body into pieces.
+A messenger arrives to report that once the party reached Mount Cithaeron, Pentheus wants to climb an evergreen tree to get a better view and the stranger uses divine power to bend down the tall tree and place the king in its highest branches.
+Then Dionysus, revealing himself, calls out to his followers and points out the man in the tree.
+This drives the Maenads wild.
+Led by Agave, his mother, they force the trapped Pentheus down from the tree top, rip off his limbs and his head, and tear his body into pieces.

 After the messenger has relayed this news, Agave arrives, carrying her son's bloodied head.
 In her god-maddened state, she believes it is the head of a mountain lion.
 She proudly displays it to her father, Cadmus, and is confused when he does not delight in her trophy, but is horrified by it.
 Agave then calls out for Pentheus to come marvel at her feat, and nail the head above her door so she can show it to all of Thebes.
 But now the madness begins to wane, and Cadmus forces her to recognize that she has destroyed her own son.